ietf-ccamp-wg/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

-   The YANG model for OTN-SC NBI is OTN-technology specific, but shares many common constructs and attributes with the common network slicing YANG model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
+   The YANG model for OTN-SC NBI is OTN-technology specific, but shares many common constructs and attributes with the common network slicing YANG model defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
 Furthermore, the OTN-SC NBI YANG is expected to support both connectivity-based and resource-based slice configuration, which is likely a common requirement for supporting slicing at other transport network layers, e.g. WDM or MPLS(-TP).